Alfulayt/jawalbsms/README.md

 ```

 to publish the default configuration file.
-This will publish a configuration file named `jawalbsms.php` which includes your OneSignal authorization keys.
+This will publish a configuration file named `jawalbsms.php` which includes your jawalbsms App Credentials.

 > **Note:** If the previous command does not publish the config file successfully, please check the steps involving *providers* and *aliases* in the `config/app.php` file.